 - “be patient, bearing with one another…” (Ephesians 4:2)

 It seems obvious that the christian life is meant to be lived in the context of fellowship.
-Unfortunately, it’s hard to experience real fellowship at our weekend worship gatherings.
+It can be hard to develop deeper relationships if you are only attending weekend worship gatherings.
 Meeting “face-to-back-of-head” once a week for an hour with several hundred people is not what the writers of the New Testament had in mind when they wrote about fellowship.
 While our worship gatherings are a very important part of our church life, it’s at our small group meetings during the week that we can experience fellowship.

 Fellowship with other christians is vital to your spiritual health and growth.
 If you are not yet involved in a small group, we would urge you to make time for this in your life.